How to Buy Electrical Panels

 - Grounding bus bars: Unite all the grounding wires from the breaker panel’s various circuits and connect them to the ground bar.
-It is also connected to a grounding conductor that leads underground, the metal enclosure and, if it's the main service panel, to the neutral bar; the ground bar is not connected to the neutral bar at sub-panels.
+It is also connected to a grounding conductor, the metal enclosure and the neutral bar, if it's in the main service panel.
+The ground bar is not connected to the neutral bar at sub-panels.

-Main breaker panels have a built-in main breaker that can be used to shut off all power to your residence.
-A main breaker is a large double-pole circuit breaker that limits the amount of electricity coming in from outside to protect the circuits it feeds.
-It also identifies your breaker panel’s amperage capacity.
-Main breakers can be installed when the meter and feeder cable are within 10 feet of the panel.
+Main breaker panels have a built-in main breaker that can shut off all power to your home.
+A main breaker is a large two-pole circuit breaker that limits electricity intake to protect the circuits it feeds.
+It also identifies your electrical panel’s amperage capacity, meaning the amount of electricity the panel can safely carry.
+Main breakers can be installed when the meter and feeder cable are within 10-feet of the panel.
 Consult your local codes to see if your panel will meet this or another requirement for proper installation.

-- The amperage will be identified on your current panel's main breaker.
+- Find your current panel's amperage listed on its main breaker.

-- Amps typically range from 60 amps in older homes to as much as 200 in new construction.
+- Amperage typically ranges from 60-amps in older homes to as much as 200-amps in new construction.

 - Make sure the wire as well as other devices on the circuit are rated for the proper amps for the install.

-- One hundred amps is the minimum required by the National Electrical Code (NEC), but 150 is increasingly common.
+- 100-amps is the minimum panel amperage required by the National Electrical Code (NEC), but 150-amps is increasingly common.

-- While 100-150 amps are generally suitable for most homes, breaker panels are also available in 200- and 400-amp units.
+- While 100-amps to 150-amps are generally suitable for most homes, electrical panels are also available in 200- and 400-amp units.

-A circuit breaker is sized to operate at 80 percent of its rated capacity, so calculate how many you need based on how many amps you need covered.
+After asking “What is a circuit breaker?” you’ll need to determine how many and which types of circuit breakers you need in your home.
+A circuit breaker operates at 80-percent of its rated capacity, so calculate how many breakers you need based on how many amps you need covered.

-Add up the loads of the devices and appliances that will run on the circuit.
-These are usually identified on a sticker or label attached to the items.
+- Add up the loads of the devices and appliances that will run on the circuit.
+Usually, you can find these listed on a sticker or label attached to the items.

-Single pole, or 1 pole, circuit breakers provide 120 volts in various amp ratings.
-Single pole circuit breakers rated 15 to 20 amps are typically used for receptacles and lighting.
-They are available in 3 types: Full size (1-in. wide), half size (1/2-in. wide) and twin/tandem (1-in. wide with 2 switches & controls 2 circuits).
+- Single pole or one-pole circuit breakers provide 120-volts in various amp ratings.
+Single pole circuit breakers rated 15- to 20-amps are typically used for receptacles and lighting.
+They are available in three types: full size (1-in. wide), half size (1/2-in. wide) and tandem (1-in. wide with two switches that control two circuits).

-Double pole, or 2 pole, circuit breakers provide 240 volts in various amp ratings.
+- Double pole or two-pole circuit breakers provide 240-volts in various amp ratings.
 Double pole circuit breakers are typically used for appliances and hot water heaters.

-Ground fault circuit interrupters (GFCI) break a circuit instantly when a short is detected.
-They are used to protect circuits in wet areas such as bathrooms, garages, unfinished basements and kitchens.
+- Ground fault circuit interrupters (GFCI) break a circuit instantly when a short is detected.
+They are used to protect circuits in wet areas such as bathrooms, kitchens, garages and unfinished basements.